Mystery Dungeon: Reception

 Other Japanese role-playing games would incorporate random dungeon generation as part of their design, mimicking part of the nature of roguelikes, and were considered roguelike titles when published in Western markets.
-Such titles include Vagrant Story, Shining Soul, and Baroque.
+Such titles include Azure Dreams, Dark Cloud, Shining Soul, and Baroque.
 The massively multiplayer online role playing game Final Fantasy XIV added a randomly-generated Deep Dungeon that was inspired by the procedural generation of roguelikes.

 Ratings

 The Shiren the Wanderer series has generally favorable ratings in Japan and throughout the world.
-Famitsu awarded a 36/40 to Oni Invasion!
-Shiren Castle! and a 38/40 to the original release of Magic Castle of the Desert, the highest score the publication had given to a Game Boy Color game.
+Famitsu awarded a 36/40 to Shiren's Castle and the Oni Invasion and a 38/40 to the original release of Magic Castle of the Desert, the highest score the publication had given to a Game Boy Color game.